-- Brainstorm all of the ways that today's world is interconnected and interactive - Write on the board the word catholic.
-Ask "What does the word catholic mean?" - Explain that the word catholic means "universal" which is really the heart of the message of our faith. - Next to the word catholic write missionary.
-Point out that the Catholic Church is inclusive, worldwide, and global; we accept everyone. - Paraphrase the text on the page.
+- Brainstorm how today's world is interconnected.
+Write on the board the word catholic.
+Ask: What does the word catholic mean? - Explain that the word catholic means "universal."
+Next to the word catholic, write missionary.
+Point out that the Catholic Church is inclusive and global; we accept everyone. - Paraphrase the text on the page.
 Explain that it highlights the apostolic zeal and missionary activity of the Catholic Church's missionary work beyond Europe. - Point out that because this proclamation of the Gospel intersected with the Age of Discovery, the timing greatly aided the spread of the Gospel.
-Then read aloud about Saint Francis Xavier, the Patron Saint of Missions, and highlight the main ideas.
+Then have the students silently read about Saint Francis Xavier, the Patron Saint of Missions, and highlight the main ideas.